magrega/BigPictureManager/README.md

 TO-DO:
 1. Make it a tray app
 2. Switch audio to the previous device on BP close
+3. Check if BP opened on the TV
-3. Turn off Xbox controller through API? (not possible now because no api available)
+4. Turn off Xbox controller through API? (not possible now because no api available)
-4. Compile into a single .exe
+5. Compile into a single .exe
-5. Save settings in .ini file
+6. Save settings in .ini file
-6. Refactor the whole thing since C# is not my strong suit
+7. Refactor the whole thing since C# is not my strong suit